jonvuri/ractivate/README.md

 b.bundle( ).pipe( process.stdout )
 ```

 Note: Browserify's command line interface is very limited for passing array options.
-I recommended you use the API if you need to configure Ractify.
+I recommend you use the API if you need to configure Ractify.